Kwakwakaʼwakw: History

-Kwakwa̱ka̱ʼwakw oral history says their ancestors (ʼnaʼmima) came in the forms of animals by way of land, sea, or underground.
-When one of these ancestral animals arrived at a given spot, it discarded its animal appearance and became human.
-Animals that figure in these origin myths include the Thunderbird, his brother Kolas, the seagull, orca, grizzly bear, or chief ghost.
+Kwakwa̱ka̱ʼwakw oral history says their ancestors (ʼnaʼmima) came in the forms of animals via the land, sea and from underground.
+When one of these ancestral creatures arrived at a given spot, it shed its animal appearance and became human.
+Animals that figure in these origin myths include the Thunderbird and his brother, Kolas, the seagull, orca, grizzly bear, or chief ghost.
 Some ancestors have human origins and are said to come from distant places.

 Historically, the Kwakwa̱ka̱ʼwakw economy was based primarily on fishing, with the men also engaging in some hunting, and the women gathering wild fruits and berries.
 Ornate weaving and woodwork were important crafts, and wealth, defined by slaves and material goods, was prominently displayed and traded at potlatch ceremonies.
 These customs were the subject of extensive study by the anthropologist Franz Boas.
 In contrast to most non-native societies, wealth and status were not determined by how much you had, but by how much you had to give away.
 This act of giving away your wealth was one of the main acts in a potlatch.

 The first documented contact with Europeans was with Captain George Vancouver in 1792.
 Disease, which developed as a result of direct contact with European settlers along the West Coast of Canada, drastically reduced the Indigenous Kwakwa̱ka̱ʼwakw population during the late 19th-early 20th century.
 Kwakwa̱ka̱ʼwakw population dropped by 75% between 1830 and 1880.
 The 1862 Pacific Northwest smallpox epidemic alone killed over half of the people.